 Mcity tests and demonstrates emerging connected and automated vehicle technologies in real-world conditions on the roads of Ann Arbor and Southeast Michigan.

 Deploying emerging technologies to the roads of Mcity’s living laboratories enables U-M researchers and Mcity industry partners to study the feasibility and impact of these new technologies in real-world environments.
-These studies include a fleet of connected vehicles operating on the streets of Ann Arbor, and the recently completed Mcity Driverless Shuttle research project that operated on U-M’s North Campus.

 From Ann Arbor to the World